p1ng-request/docs/templates/Naas/Naas_Use_SSH_tunnel_to_reach_network_protected_resources.md

     dbname="myDatabase",
     user="myUser",
     password="myPassword",
-    host="127.0.0.1", # We are going through the tunnel here, port=local_port
+    host="127.0.0.1",  # We are going through the tunnel here, port=local_port,
 )

 # You can know use your connection